DavidBuchanan314/unsafe-python/README.md

 # unsafe-python
 A library to assist writing memory-unsafe code in pure python, without any imports (i.e. no ctypes etc.)

+# Core features:

+- `addrof(obj)` - A trivial alias of the `id()` builtin.
+- `fakeobj(addr)` - Allows for crafting fake heap objects.
+- `getmem()` - Returns a bytearray view of the current process's virtual memory.
+- `setrip(addr)` - Sets the RIP register.
+Argument passing etc. coming soon™.

+A trivial example, showing how to dereference a null pointer in pure python.
+The future is now!
 ```python
 >>> import unsafe  # (If "no imports" is a requirement, then you can just copy-paste the code)
 >>> mem = unsafe.getmem()